Skip to content

 4. Did the price bar actually close (not just flicker during trading)?

 Only when all 4 checks pass does a label appear.
-This reduces false signals.
+This reduces noise.

-Beginner Starting Point: Just watch the signals for 1-2 weeks.
+Beginner Starting Point: Just observe the events for 1-2 weeks.
 Notice how TD and IGN often appear during accumulation/markup phases, while WRN and CAP appear during distribution/climax phases.
 The patterns will start to make sense!

 πŸŽ“ What are "market cycles"?